Climate change in Maine: Ecosystems

-"Changing the climate threatens ecosystems by disrupting relationships between species.
+According to the EPA "Changing the climate threatens ecosystems by disrupting relationships between species.
 Wildflowers and woody perennials are blooming—and migratory birds are arriving—sooner in spring.
 Not all species adjust in the same way, however, so the food that one species needs may no longer be available when that species arrives on its migration.
 Warmer temperatures allow deer populations to increase, leading to a loss of forest underbrush, which makes some animals more vulnerable to predators.
 Climate change can allow invasive species to expand their ranges.
 For example, the hemlock woolly adelgid has recently infested hemlock trees near the coast in southern Maine.
 Infestation eventually kills almost all hemlock trees, which are replaced by black oaks, black birch, and other hardwoods.
 Warmer temperatures are likely to enable the woolly adelgid to expand inland and up the coast.
 The loss of hemlock trees would remove the primary habitat for the blue-headed vireo and Blackburnian warbler.
 It could also cause streams to run dry or become excessively warm more often, harming brook trout and brown trout".

+Phytoplankton decline in the Gulf of Maine

+Researchers at the Bigelow Laboratory for Ocean Sciences have been monitoring the Gulf of Maine for 25 years.
+Phytoplankton are crucial microscopic plants at the bottom of the food chain.
+The data has demonstrated that phytoplankton productivity in the Gulf of Maine dropped 65% between 2001 and 2018.